emfarih/remember-my-wallet/README.md

 - The app operates in **offline mode** to ensure no data is leaked.
 - **Encryption techniques** will be used to store the seed phrase securely.
 - **No logs, no cloud, no backup** – all data remains on the user's device.
+- **Network Lockdown**: The app **blocks all external network requests** (including HTTP, sockets, and other protocols) when in use, ensuring no data transmission to external servers.
+- **No external services**: The app does not connect to any external servers or third-party services, maintaining complete privacy.

 ## License